Cherreads

 "Nine Skies Crane Dance!"

-As half-immortals, their combat instincts were impeccable.
-Instantly, they unleashed their ultimate techniques toward the lotus.
+As seasoned half-immortals, their combat instincts were still impeccable.
+Instantly, recognizing the threat, they pushed their injuries aside and unleashed their ultimate, most powerful techniques directly toward the blossoming lotus, a desperate, last-ditch effort to counter it.

-Tian Hao didn't hesitate.
-Slapping the injured elder away, he fled without a backward glance.
+"Retreat!!!"
+Tian Hao didn't hesitate for a single second.
+Slapping the already injured elder he was fighting away, he turned and fled at his maximum speed without a single backward glance.

-Su Min's whisper ghosted behind him.
-She'd abandoned the lotus—its targets were already doomed.
+Su Min's whisper ghosted right behind him.
+She had mentally released the lotus, its targets were already locked and doomed.
+Her physical form shot towards the fleeing elder.

 Thunk!